 Among other things, Hippocrene Books offers an unparalleled collection of international cookbooks.
 Sure, the layout is rather dry (no pictures), and the titles aren’t updated very often, but where else can you find a Belarusian or Albanian cookbook?
 (Amateurish, self-published booklets written by US-based church people don’t count.)
 Liliana Pavicic’s and Gordana Pirker-Mosher’s The Best of Croatian Cooking is Hippocrene’s entry for — you guessed it — Croatia, and it contains quite a few interesting recipes, many of which could yet provide inspiration for my dormant series of toponymic dishes.

-The Dalmatian fritters are one them.
+The Dalmatian fritters, called fritule in Croatian, are one them.
 Dalmatia is the southern tip of Croatia, on the eastern coast of the Adriatic Sea.
 I can’t tell you much on my own about the culinary habits of the Dalmatians, but Liliana Pavicic teaches us that these sweet fritters are made around Christmas time and devoured by children and adults alike.
 My partner made some for a party and she did get some nice feedback, but I thought there was room for improvement.

 So my changes to the recipe had essentially two goals: